backstage/backstage/plugins/scaffolder-backend/api-report.md

 import { ActionContext as ActionContext_2 } from '@backstage/plugin-scaffolder-node';
 import * as azure from '@backstage/plugin-scaffolder-backend-module-azure';
 import * as bitbucket from '@backstage/plugin-scaffolder-backend-module-bitbucket';
+import * as bitbucketCloud from '@backstage/plugin-scaffolder-backend-module-bitbucket-cloud';
+import * as bitbucketServer from '@backstage/plugin-scaffolder-backend-module-bitbucket-server';
 import { CatalogApi } from '@backstage/catalog-client';
 import { Config } from '@backstage/config';
 import { Duration } from 'luxon';